learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.20.
-What is difference between [] and new Array()?
+## Q. What is difference between [] and new Array()?

 `[]` and `new Array()` are two different ways of creating an array, but they are functionally equivalent.

 The primary difference between them is in how they are created and in their behavior when used with certain methods.

 `[]` is a shorthand for creating a new array.
-It is the preferred way to create an array in most cases, because it's more concise and easier to read.
+It is the preferred way to create an array in most cases, because it\'s more concise and easier to read.
 For example:

 ```js
 const myArray = []; // create a new empty array